In Android Studio's Layout Editor, you can quickly build layouts by dragging widgets into a

 ConstraintLayout).
 For more information, see Build a Responsive UI with ConstraintLayout.

-- A list of common properties for the selected view.
-To see all available properties, click View all properties at the top of the window.
+- A list of common attributes for the selected view.
+To see all available attributes, click View all attributes at the top of the window.

-- Favorite properties you've selected.
-To add properties, click View All Properties and then click the star that appears when you hover your mouse over the left side of a property name.
+- Favorite attributes you've selected.
+To add attributes, click View all attributes and then click the star that appears when you hover your mouse over the left side of a attribute name.

-To search for a specific view property, click View All Properties and then click Search at the top of the window.
+To search for a specific view attribute, click View all attributes and then click Search at the top of the window.